fstrauf/roadvagabonds/content/blog/"Vietnam - A one week trip"/index.md

 initial: V
 ---

-## Vietnam

-December might not be the best time to travel to Vietnam, because it's the cooler and rainier season.
-Nevertheless, we found cheap flights with [Jetstar](https://www.jetstar.com/sg/en/home) from Singapore to Da Nang.
+December might not be the best time to travel to Vietnam, because it's the cooler and rainier season.<!-- end --> Nevertheless, we found cheap flights with [Jetstar](https://www.jetstar.com/sg/en/home) from Singapore to Da Nang.
 The flight is about 2 ½ hours and immigration is easy.
 Check out if you need a [Visa](https://www.vietnamimmigration.com/check-vietnam-visa-requirement/), some countries don't require one, like Germany.

 After arriving in Da Nang we got some cash from the ATM (for a better exchange rate, change money at home) and bought a water to get small notes, some taxi drivers tend to have no change ;).
 Taxis are available at the airport, Grab works as well and it's even cheaper.
 We took a Grab to Hoi An, which took about 40 minutes and cost VND 350 k.